Dundee and Angus College is pleased to publish its key student performance indicators for academic year 2017-2018.

 Full details on PI collection and calculation arrangements are available online (PDF).

-This is the third year in succession that the College has been able to publish very strong performance outcomes, confirming that the performance of students at Dundee and Angus College is significantly above the national average in respect of student success and (without being complacent) present a positive picture of the quality of service offered by the College.
+This is the fourth year in succession that the College has been able to publish very strong performance outcomes, confirming that the performance of students at Dundee and Angus College is significantly above the national average in respect of student success and (without being complacent) present a positive picture of the quality of service offered by the College.

 2016-17 Performance Indicator Data for Dundee and Angus College (PDF)